schaars/simple-web-server/evaluation/README.md

 ![Throughput with requests of 100kiB](plot100kiB.jpeg)

-The following figure shows the throughput (in terms of served requests per second) for both implementation as a function of the number of clients.
+The following figure shows the throughput (in terms of served requests per second) for both implementations as a function of the number of clients.
-We observe that the performance of the Rust implementation is better than the C implementation: the peak throughputs are respectively 3.9kreq/s and 1kreq/s.
-This is an increase by a factor of 3.9.

-We run one experiment where each thread of the pool of threads of the C implementation calls *accept()*.
-We notice the peak throughput remains the same.
+We observe that, up to 16 clients, the performance of both implementations are equivalent.
+However, with more than 16 clients, the C implementation provides better performance: the maximal difference between the two is 17%, for 160 clients.
+Interestingly, the throughput of the Rust implementation becomes close to the one of the C implementation with 256 clients.
+We did not have additional machines to run more clients, but think that the Rust web server can provide the same throughput as the C server, i.e., 1040 req/s, with more clients.

 We run the Linux profiler, *perf*, on both servers.
 We observe that the C server spends 45% of its cycle in the kernel function *__copy_user_nocache*.
 This means it spends the majority of its time copying  We run experiments where we replace the calls to read() the file and write() to the socket by a single call to the *sendfile()* system call.
-We observe an important performance gain: the throughput with 256 clients is 13.4kreq/s, instead of 1kreq/s for the base C implementation or 3.8kreq/s for the Rust implementation.
-Detailed results are shown in the above figure.
+As shown in the figure, *sendfile()* improves the performance by only 2.4%.
+Note that both C implementations use 96% of the network at their peak throughput.

-Note that the hot spots of the Rust server are quite different: the time is mostly spent in creating/freeing objects.
+Finally, the hot spots of the Rust server are quite different: the time is mostly spent in creating/freeing objects.
 Here is the top 5 of the most costly functions.

 1. free: 4.87%
 2. pthread_mutex_lock: 3.57%